ma55530/best-store/README.md

 ## Getting Started

-Follow these steps to run the project locally.
+Follow these steps to run your own project locally.

 ### Prerequisites